gankvichayut/ML-CPE/LAB03/README.md

 # LAB 3: Regression & Classification (Face Analysis Dataset)

-งานนี้เป็นส่วนหนึ่งของวิชา **Machine Learning (04-624-201)**
+This project is part of the **Machine Learning (04-624-201)** course
-ภาควิชาวิศวกรรมคอมพิวเตอร์ คณะวิศวกรรมศาสตร์ มหาวิทยาลัยเทคโนโลยีราชมงคลธัญบุรี
+Department of Computer Engineering, Faculty of Engineering, Rajamangala University of Technology Thanyaburi

 ---